 By contrast, a partnership is not a distinct legal entity, and constitutes a legal relationship among its partners and is governed by common law and/or statute.
 Under Canadian law, there are two principal types of partnership – “general” and “limited”:

-A significant advantage of investment via a partnership is the tax treatment: although income and losses are calculated at the partnership level, they are taxed and deducted at the partner level.
+A significant advantage of investment via a partnership is the tax treatment – although income and losses are calculated at the partnership level, they are taxed and deducted at the partner level.

-Trusts are also not separate legal entities and constitute a relationship whereby a person holds property as trustee for the benefit of others.
+Trusts are also not separate legal entities and constitute a relationship whereby a person holds property as a trustee for the benefit of others.
 Both trustees and beneficiaries can be personally liable in connection with the trust property, subject to indemnification.
 Additionally, publicly traded real estate investment trusts have certain legislative protections in this regard.
 Income may be taxed at the trust or beneficiary level.

 There is no minimum capital requirement for any of the aforementioned entities.

 Corporations can be incorporated either federally or provincially, and are required to file articles of incorporation.
 A corporation’s governance framework can be shaped by its shareholders through its articles, shareholder agreements and corporate by-laws.
 The articles provide basic details such as the corporation’s business name, registered office, first director(s), share capital and share provisions.
 By-laws are used to add to, or supplant, default provisions set out in the corporation’s governing statute.
-Shareholder agreements may regulate how shares will be sold, specify procedures by which important decisions are made and provide protection for minority shareholders.
+Shareholder agreements may regulate how shares are sold, specify procedures by which important decisions are made and provide protection for minority shareholders.
 Federal or provincial statutes stipulate corporate requirements such as the number and residency of the directors and fiduciary duties.
 Public corporations are also subject to applicable securities law requirements.

 While partnership legislation may impose basic governance rules, most sophisticated parties enter into partnership agreements setting out matters of governance in detail.
-The agreement typically addresses capital contributions, the business operations, profit/loss distributions and the addition or removal of partners.
+The agreement typically addresses capital contributions, business operations, profit/loss distributions and addition or removal of partners.

 Based on the contractual nature of a co-ownership, governance requirements vary depending on the agreement between the parties, which may establish rights and restrictions relating to the underlying land, determine profit-sharing and delegate management responsibilities.

-Trusts are typically governed by the trust deed, under which the trustees’ powers may be limited to merely holding title at the behest of the beneficial owner, or may extend to allowing the trustee to exercise full discretion over dealings with the subject lands.
+Trusts are typically governed by the trust deed, under which the trustee’s powers may be limited to merely holding title at the behest of the beneficial owner, or may extend to allowing the trustee to exercise full discretion over dealings with the subject lands.
 In all cases, the trustee holds all benefits derived from the land for the beneficial owner/beneficiary.